Melissa-Gi/Mips_Project/Mips_imageProcessing/readme.md

 1. Example images have been provided for running the program with.
 Should you want to use your own ppm files, place them in the sample_images folder.
 2. The application is run from QTSpim
+3. Image headers for output images were hardcoded
-3. These programs were developed on a machine running MacOS, which makes use of the \[LF] character with ASCII value 10 when processing the image files.
+4. These programs were developed on a machine running MacOS, which makes use of the \[LF] character with ASCII value 10 when processing the image files.
+Lin
+5. The sample images are named to correspond with these differences so ensure the correct one is chosen for correctness.

-*Please Note:* Users running Windows will need to make the following changes to have the correct output.
+*Please Note:* Users running Windows may need to make the following* changes to have the correct output.

 In increase_brightness.asm:
   ```